Poor Dionis: Themes

+Philosophical novel

-Philosophical novelPoor Dionis is rated by some exegetes (including Indian philologist Amita Bhose) as primarily a work of philosophical fiction.
+Poor Dionis is rated by some exegetes (including Indian philologist Amita Bhose) as primarily a work of philosophical fiction.
 The historian and critic Nicolae Iorga merely saw the work as "illegible, were it not for the beauty of each passage".
 Any complex idea, Iorga argues, only spoke of Eminescu's fascination with philosophical tropes, and came out as "bizarre".
 Nae Ionescu, the controversial essayist and logician, also declared the work to be philosophically ambitious, but incoherent: "All the discouraging lack of logic that characterizes this short story stands as evidence in anyone's eyes that Eminescu was not a philosopher."
 In his view, Eminescu merely tried to give a literary representation to Kantianism, and imitate the Critique of Pure Reason.
 Philologist Alexandru Al. Philippide supposes that some "subtle philosophical undertones" might still exist in the account, but "when it comes to the artistic achievement, the fairy tale most definitely enjoys primacy."
 The same conclusion is drawn by his colleague Perpessicius, who notes that any Kantian overtones are submerged under "the prestige of the fairy tale."
 Constantin Noica took the work's ambitions more seriously, noting Eminescu's subtlety in rendering concepts that were new to Romanian philosophy, in particular his attempt to coin the term nefinire for "infinite divisibility".

 Others suggest that the doubling of Dionis' being is not necessarily a purist philosophical commentary, and may in fact be tongue-in-cheek.
 Philosopher Horia-Roman Patapievici notes that, upon first reading the story as an adolescent, he traced its links with the views of Gottfried Leibniz and Immanuel Kant.
 Revisiting the project in 1996, he comments: "I am no wiser today as to whether this thought is mere idiocy or not".
 Dionis' detachment from his shadow may be a discreet self-mockery on Eminescu's part, as suggested by literary historians like Tudor Vianu and Vera Călin.
 They note that Eminescu follows to the letter a Romantic critique of the Kantian framework, wherein space and time are merely subjective realities.
 Likewise, critic Henric Sanielevici viewed the story as mainly a record of Dionis' break with positivism, his "pulling into the past by an invisible hand."